wsor4035/dev.luanti.org/content/content-dev/modding-tips.md

 ### Improving Lua mapgen memory performance

 If you created a Lua mapgen, it is strongly recommended to make sure you optimize the memory performance, otherwise you could quickly run into OOM (out-of-memory) errors.
-See [Mapgen memory optimisations](/Mapgen_memory_optimisations "Mapgen memory optimisations").
+See [Mapgen memory optimizations](/for-creators/mapgen/memory-optimizations).

 ### More optimization tips